yunbinmo/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

-   1. Test case: delete addressbook.json and launch the program
+   1. Test case: delete addressbook.json and launch the program <br>
       Expected: Sample data of clients will be populated.
 Details of the populated client shown in the objectListPanel

-   1. Other test case for missing data files : delete appointmentbook.json/insurancebook.json/recordbook.json and launch the program
+   1. Other test case for missing data files : delete appointmentbook.json/insurancebook.json/recordbook.json and launch the program <br>
       Expected: Sample data of clients will be populated.
 Details of the populated client shown in the objectListPanel

-   1. Test case: corrupt addressbook.json by removing the name field from the client data
+   1. Test case: corrupt addressbook.json by removing the name field from the client data <br>
       Expected: Empty addressbook will be created.

-   1. Other test case for corrupted data files: corrupt appointmentbook.json by removing the `description` field from the data/ corrupt insurancebook.json by removing the `title` field from the data / corrupt record.json by removing the `startDate` field from the data
+   1. Other test case for corrupted data files: corrupt appointmentbook.json by removing the `description` field from the data/ corrupt insurancebook.json by removing the `title` field from the data / corrupt record.json by removing the `startDate` field from the data <br>
       Expected: Similar to previous.